Bayesian Geostatistical Modeling for Cluster Randomized Trials: Simulation studies

 \subsection{Data generation}

-We conducted simulation studies to evaluate the operating characteristics of CRT-SMM in comparison with nonspatial methods--CRT-FM-na\"{\i}ve, CRT-FM, CRT-MM, and CRT-cluster which will be introduced in section \ref{sec:comparison methods}--under realistic CRT scenario settings.
-For simplicity, we considered one continuous biomarker covariate in a two-arm trial.
-As mentioned in section \ref{sec:CRT AND GAUSSIAN PROCESS}, we assumed that the intervention and control were each allocated exclusively within their respective clusters in each randomization.
-Allocating treatments exclusively within clusters is more approachable in the real world and reduces the costs of the trial.
-This design reflects the defining feature of cluster randomization, where groups or clusters are randomized to treatment arms.
+We conducted simulation studies to evaluate the performance of CRT-SMM in comparison with nonspatial methods described in Section \ref{sec:comparison methods}, under realistic CRT scenario settings.
 In our simulation, we focused on a 1:1 geographical randomization scheme to ensure an acceptable overall balance in treatment allocation.
 For CRTs, it is generally recommended to have highly restrictive randomization balanced on individual-level covariates or cluster-level when there is a limited number of clusters \cite{raabBalanceClusterRandomized2001, moultonCovariatebasedConstrainedRandomization2004}.
 Geographic balance is especially important to reduce the likelihood that observed differences are driven by spatial heterogeneity, such as urban versus rural settings or localized outbreaks.
-For our simulation studies, we implemented a randomization approach that allocates clusters to treatment arms while maintaining spatial balance across the study region.
+For our simulation studies, we randomly allocated clusters to treatment arms across the study region while maintaining a 1:1 allocation ratio.

+Although Section \ref{sec: design implications of spatial uncertainty} examines the potential design implications of cluster-level spatial predictive uncertainty, the current simulation study does not implement or evaluate adaptive recruitment or allocation strategies.
+Rather, treatment assignment remained fixed throughout all simulations, and our objective was to assess the performance of CRT-SMM under varying ICC and spatial dependence settings.